90 days left for Ghani govt: US

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL: Taliban fighters could isolate Afghanistan's capital in 30 days and possibly take it over in 90, a US defence official told a British wire service on Wednesday citing US intelligence, as militants also captured the ninth province.
+KABUL: Taliban fighters could isolate Afghanistan's capital in 30 days and possibly take it over in 90, a US defence official told a British wire service on Wednesday citing US intelligence, as militants also capture ninth province.

+"But this is not a foregone conclusion," the official added, saying that the Afghan security forces could reverse the momentum by putting up more resistance.

-The Taliban now control 65pc of Afghanistan and have taken or threaten to take 11 provincial capitals, a senior EU official said on Tuesday.
+The Taliban now control 65% of Afghanistan and have taken or threaten to take 11 provincial capitals, a senior EU official said on Tuesday.

 All entry points to Kabul, which lies in a valley surrounded by mountains, are choked with civilians fleeing violence elsewhere, a Western security source in the city told Reuters, making it hard to tell whether Taliban fighters were also entering.